 While I figure out how I can retire early in Maui, I'm back home in the States, trying to replicate the famous Hawaiian fish tacos that I had on the island that I recently beloved.
 First of all, I'm a lover of authentic Mexican tacos.
 I will seek the most run down taco trunks in the ghettos to get my tacos and I will proudly be the only Asian standing in line, ordering tacos de lengua.
 I didn't think there was any other kind of tacos.
 But lo and behold, there is!
 I recently had the pleasure of trying my first Hawaiian tacos and they were fanny-smacking delicious.

-I think the Hawaiian fish tacos are in a class of their own.
-Instead of meat from cow or pig as in Mexican tacos, Hawaiian fish tacos use fried fish.
+Hawaiian fish tacos are crispy fried fish wrapped inside a flour or corn tortilla.
 Instead of pico de galo or salsa, the ones I had was topped with fresh mangos and a creamy creme faiche sauce.
 Initially, I didn't think I would like the sweet mango on top of my fish tacos but the sweetness of the mangos paired perfectly with the tartness of the sauce, which paired perfectly with the fish.

 I'm sure there are many variations of Hawaiian fish tacos out there so the recipe below is a replication of the ones I had in Maui.
 I even packed the paper menu from the restaurant in my luggage just so I can get the ingredients just right.
 For the first time making fish tacos at home, the recipe did not disappoint.
 I guess there is room for other kind of tacos in my mostly pico-de-gallo-and-tacos-de-lengua heart.